 Sign up for The Broke Backpacker Newsletter below to receive weekly tips on the travel-life + a FREE copy of The Backpacker Bible!

 Why Teach English in Sweden?

 Aside from the Northern Lights and smörgåsbord, there are so many reasons why you may want to teach English in Sweden.
 If you’re already an experienced teacher and you’re tired of teaching English in Asia, you may be looking to relocate to Europe.
 It’s understandable, compared to other countries in Europe, Sweden has more infrastructure and offers a good quality of life.

 Pros | Why You NEED to Teach in Sweden

-- Client variety: While jobs aren’t plentiful in Sweden, those that do exist are varied and will keep you on your toes.
+- Client variety: While teaching jobs aren’t plentiful in Sweden, and rarely advertised online, those that do exist are varied and will keep you on your toes.
 You can teach high school kids, adult students, or business workers.
 You can even work as an au pair.
-In general, the highest demand for jobs is teaching business English.
+In general, the highest demand for teaching jobs is teaching business English.
 Swedes tend to know exactly what they need from their English teacher and will let you know what they want from you.
 You’ll often find that classes are very focused.

 - Contract length: A typical contract length for a teaching job in Sweden is nine months.
 That means you don’t have to commit to a lengthy stay.
 If you love the lifestyle and want to stay longer, you can ask for renewal or even move to a new city once your contract is up.